vivs94/vivs94.github.io/_pages/markdown.md

     <!-- Add more mentor profiles here if needed -->
 </div>

-<p>Each of these individuals has not only contributed to my academic growth but also shaped my approach to [research, learning, etc.].
+<p>Each of these individuals has not only contributed to my academic growth but also shaped my approach to Machine Learning research.
 I am deeply grateful for their guidance and support.</p>

+## 2. Peers

+<p>I am grateful for the countless long discussions over tea, the meticulous proofreading of my work, and the engaging research chats we've shared.</p>